GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 }
 ```

-A popup is very similar to a web page with one exception: it can't run inline JavaScript.
-Create a popup HTML file and add the following code:
+A popup is similar to a web page with one exception: it can't run inline JavaScript.
+Create a popup
+HTML file and add the following code:

 {% Label %}popup.html:{% endLabel %}